zyman1000/MonoDepthDetection/README.md

 ## Latest working script is in main.ipynb.
 The problem with it is that the depth map has relative not absolute values
 ## Latest approuch is in /test/Depth-Anything-V2/test.ipynb

+in order to try test.ipynb download the AI model from the first table in the website: https://huggingface.co/depth-anything/Depth-Anything-V2-Metric-VKITTI-Large#pre-trained-models